utkarshanand336/Data-Science-Projects/README.md

-My Data Science projects used for predications using various algorithms and data sets.
+My Data Science projects used for predictions using various algorithms and data sets.